When Is the October SAT? Should You Take It?

 Source: The College Board

-To register for the SAT, you must pay an SAT registration fee of $60.
-The registration deadline for the October SAT is September 8, or about a month before the exam.
+To register for the SAT, you must pay an SAT registration fee of $68.
+The registration deadline for the October SAT is September 20, or about two weeks before the exam.
+However, SAT test centers have been filling up well in advance so we recommend you register as soon as possible.

-If you miss the October SAT registration deadline, you can still register for the exam by September 26.
-However, you'll need to pay a late registration fee of $30 on top of the regular SAT registration fee.
+If you miss the October SAT registration deadline, you can still register for the exam by September 24. you'll need to pay a late registration fee of $30 on top of the regular SAT registration fee.

 body_deadline-1